yetichain/yeti-docs/docs/proof-of-victory.md

 All major blockchains have had soft forks due to critical bugs, so there is nothing terrible about that.
 What is scarier is facing a situation everyone thought impossible.
 Generally speaking, consensus without finalization can be compared to traveling in a cab with broken brakes, whose driver is unaware of it.

-{% hint style="info" %}
-The mere fact of declaring how the problem of gaining control over Keepers will be solved prevents this attack type.
+*The mere fact of declaring how the problem of gaining control over Keepers will be solved prevents this attack type.
 After all, such attacks are aimed not at making a profit but at destroying the system.
-So, if it is known in advance that the system will continue to work anyway, then there is no point in spending resources to overcome the Sybil attacks defense.
+So, if it is known in advance that the system will continue to work anyway, then there is no point in spending resources to overcome the Sybil attacks defense.*
-{% endhint %}

 ## Summary

 Proof of Victory fundamentally differs from other popular consensuses since it is not based on protection against Sybil attacks.

-The public cluster architecture allows Keepers to choose a block based on criteria that are more useful for the system performance and fairness: the speed at which Workers create blocks, the number of transactions in the block, and the order of nodes participating in SKY issuance.&#x20;
+The public cluster architecture allows Keepers to choose a block based on criteria that are more useful for the system performance and fairness: the speed at which Workers create blocks, the number of transactions in the block, and the order of nodes participating in YET issuance.&#x20;

 In addition, the small number of Keepers allows the consensus to be very fast - we expect blocks to be finalized every one or two seconds.&#x20;